 Ensuring the safety and stability of your children’s lives is the most important aspect of all custody arrangements.
 Part of those arrangements often include a parenting plan.
-These plans are determined by either the parties themselves or by the court during divorce/custody proceedings to ensure that the best interest of the children are the priority in any matter involving children.
+These plans are determined by either the parties themselves or by the court during divorce/custody proceedings to ensure that the best interests of the children are the priority in any matter involving children.
+If you are seeking legal advice for Parenting Agreements in Owings Mills, Columbia, Annapolis, Westminster, or anywhere else in Maryland, then call our experienced family attorney who understands your needs.

 What Issues Does a Parenting Agreement Address?